Nucleophilicity of Amines

 In fairy tales, the answer is, “of course”.
 It’s meant to be!
 What could go wrong?

 In real life, the course of love does not always run smooth.
-That’s why we have country songs.
+That’s why we have tabloids and country songs.

 In general, the stronger the base, the stronger the nucleophile (you can think of this as the “fairy tale” scenario I mentioned above).